Sustainability and Better Future Policy for Switchfoot Accounting

 Company cars

-The director wants to move to an electric company car as soon as possible, but the carbon impact of a new car would outweigh the carbon impact of her 1-litre petrol Ford Fiesta that does less than 5,000 miles a year.
-She, therefore, plans to make the switch when this car gets to the end of its life to minimise the carbon impact.
+The director wants to move to an electric company car as soon as possible, but the carbon footprint of a new vehicle would exceed that of her 1-litre petrol Ford Fiesta (personally owned), which does less than 3,000 miles a year.
+She therefore plans to replace this car when it reaches the end of its life to minimise the carbon footprint.

-When we refurbish the kitchen and bathrooms in future, we want to add energy-efficient hand dryers to avoid hand towel waste.
-We are also considering a shower for cyclists but need to consider the water usage.
+When we refurbish the kitchen and bathrooms in the future, we plan to install energy-efficient hand dryers to reduce hand towel waste.
+We are also considering a shower for cyclists, but we need to consider the water usage.

 Environment and biodiversity